Town-of-Impostors/TownOfImpostors/README.md

 ## Other Teams

 ### Jester
 The Jester is a role with no abilities and no tasks to do (they get fake tasks like Impostors).
 They are in their own team, and their goal is to get themselves ejected from the ship and make sure not to get killed by the Impostors.
 They will win instantly if ejected from the ship.
 However, if they are killed, they will have no way to win and essentially lose.
+The have extra abilities to help them act suspicious, such as dragging bodies, leaving bloody footprints and using vents.
 <details>
 <summary>Custom Options</summary>